dadidelux/program_sample/plan.md

 ## Conclusion

-The solution successfully implements all requirements of the programming scope assignment:
+The solution successfully implements all requirements with Excel as the source of truth:
 - ✅ Loads and merges CSV files
+- ✅ Standardizes column names to Excel convention (source of truth)
+- ✅ Adds Excel-only columns to merged data (Low Rating, Line Number, etc.)
+- ✅ Retains CSV-only columns not in Excel (Group, T-Line Name, etc.)
-- ✅ Cross-references with TLS Excel file
+- ✅ Cross-references with Excel file and updates all matched components
 - ✅ Identifies and highlights mismatches
-- ✅ Updates data from TLS source
+- ✅ Updates data from Excel source (source of truth)
+- ✅ Retains CSV data for components not found in Excel
 - ✅ Generates comprehensive summary report
 - ✅ Handles missing data carefully
 - ✅ Ensures no duplicates after merging